 Some people know that I played college basketball, but what people don’t know is that I taught Scott Burroughs, Operations Manager at JP Cullen everything he knows about basketball.
 We played on the same team at UW-Platteville for 3 years and have now worked for JP Cullen now for 10 years.

-If you could sit down to dinner with 5 people who would you invite?
+If you could sit down to dinner with five people, who would you invite?

 John Wooden, Steven Covey, Tom Hanks, George Patton and Mike Kryzewski.